 - To improve your marketing grade, try increasing the frequency at which you publish new blog posts.

 - To improve your traffic rank, MozRank, and linking domains, create enticing offers that help drive traffic to your site from various channels.

 If you are checking this report monthly, you may want to develop action items and goals each month to increase your site's performance in comparison to your competitors.

-How do I change my site in the Competitors Report?
+How do I change my site in the competitors report?

 In the competitors report, your company's main domain is set by your target domain.
 Your target domain affects many of the HubSpot tools, such as page performance, keywords, links, and competitors.
-To change your target domain, check out this article.

 If you want these tools to track across all of your subdomains, you will want to set your target domain to be your domain name (e.g. hubspot.com).
 If you want to limit these tools to a single subdomain instead, you will want to enter that specific subdomain (e.g. shop.hubspot.com).